Richard Thaler has just been awarded the Nobel Prize for Economics.

 On the subject of Tories and Paedophilia Lord Finkelstein has attacked the police for the way they have communicated the investigations into Edward Heath’s private life.

 This article will look for all the world as if it is about Sir Edward Heath.
 But really it isn’t.
-Ted Heath is dead, he wasn’t married, he didn’t have any children.
-He isn’t going to find out what the
+Ted Heath is dead, he wasn’t married, he didn’t have any child

 In this article Finkelstein defends Cyril Smith and even Jimmy Savile.

 Can I ask you a question?
 How do you know, really know, that Jimmy Savile is guilty of child abuse?
 The truth, let’s face it, is that you don’t.You are like me.
 You’ve perhaps heard one or two TV

 Finkelstein was friends with Greville Janner so he defended him too.

 Having moved in Tory and high up Lib Dem circles in the eighties it is inconceivable he wouldn’t have ever heard about what went on.